 When Sittman and Pitt created a gambling machine back in 1891, there’s almost no way they assumed that in 125 years or so that their invention would be a virtual reality hit.
+However, back in them days, they probably couldn’t even possibly imagine what a virtual reality slot would look like.
 Although the early drum-based betting machine only formed the basis of what we now call slot machines, the same premise present then is still in play now.

 Back in 1891, the machine devised by Sittman and Pitt saw five mechanical drums spin 50 playing cards in a random way when the bet button was pressed.
 Charles Fey took this concept of spinning drums and random card combinations and created Liberty Bell.
 Hitting the market in the late 1890s, this game was the first true slot machine and featured three reels.
 With an automatic payment method in place, players could spin the reels and try to match symbols.

 Unlike today’s modern slots, Liberty Bell had just five symbols (horseshoes, diamonds, spades, hearts, and a Liberty Bell), but, as was the case with Sittman’s and Pitt’s game, the concept stuck.
 Indeed, when you stroll through any bricks and mortar casino today, slot machines pay homage to these early inventions in more ways than one.
 Indeed, on top of using the same process of spinning reels working to align matching symbols, many games still contain the traditional images used by Fey.

 In fact, it’s not just in the live arena that this tradition lives on.
 Go online and you’ll see a similar level of tradition running through the most modern machines.
 For example, William Hill’s online slots range from such as the 20p Slot which boasts three reels to something more complex like Rainbow Riches Reels of Gold with five reels and interactive mini-games.
 However, even in among the flashing lights and quirky animations you’ll still see some nods to Fey’s Liberty Bell.